PierreLs63/QueryBox/README.md

 #### **public**
 Contains static assets that do not need processing by the bundler.
 These files are directly served as they are.

-- `vite.svg`: A sample static asset used in the project.

 #### **src**
 This is the main source folder containing all the application code and resources.
 It is further divided into subdirectories: